Discover an unsung jewel of Italy

 - Visit Udine, the historical capital of Friuli with what is considered to be the most beautiful piazza in all of Italy

 - Enjoy guided walks with your host on one of the many hiking trails in the Julian Alps, Carnian Alps and Friulian Dolomites

 The food of Friuli is as diverse as the region itself.
 Friuli also produces some of Italy's finest ingredients, particularly San Daniele ham and Montasio cheese, while the farmers’ markets of Gorizia and Pordenone are legendary.

 - Stop at one of the few laboratories in Italy where you can take a journey into the world of chocolate from seed to chocolate from seed to confection

 - Visit a farm to taste the local cheese of the region

-- Savor regional foods in small traditional trattorias, called osmize or frasca, that only the locals know about
+- Soak up the atmosphere in small traditional trattorias, called osmize or frasca, that only the locals know about

 - Embark on a sensory journey at a family-run Acetaia for a tour and tasting of balsamic vinegar made from Refosco and Friulan grates and aged in barrels of different precious woods

 - Visit a local Gubana producer to learn all about the typical Friulian cake